Now that you already know how to get into consulting, the next thing you need to know is how to bill your clients.

 Think about it—the more often your clients pay you, the better your cash flow.
 Those working in consulting often choose to get paid at the end of each month.
 This is standard, especially when it comes to consulting with hourly rates and charging for expenses.
 However, you may want to bill more often than that—say, every week or as soon as a project is completed.

 This is going to make your life much easier.
-Send your invoices as soon as you complete the work.
+Create and send your invoices as soon as you complete the work.
 Not only does this ensure you get paid as soon as possible, but it also means you're less likely to make mistakes when billing for your services.
 When the project is fresh in your mind, you'll remember exactly what you did and how much time you spent on specific tasks.

 Just like you can charge customers a fee for paying invoices late, you might want to give them a reason to pay you promptly.
 Offer a small discount (something in the range of 0.5%-1% will suffice) as an incentive.
 This benefits both parties!
 They get a discount, and you don't have to apply late fees or spend weeks waiting for your payment.